SohamBEGINS/alzheimer-s_detection/README.md

 </ul>

 <p><strong>Copyright Notice</strong></p>
-<p>This project is created for a competition and is not open for public use, redistribution, or modification.
-All rights are reserved by the author.
+<p>All rights are reserved by the author.
 Unauthorized use or distribution of this code is prohibited.</p>